ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### OnNewGeneration

 This event is called once for every new generations.
-This is a good way for GUIs to visually show the argument's progress, or just show the search progress.
+This is a good way for GUIs to visually show the changing population, or just show the search progress.

 Example:
 ```CSharp